HDSI-Lab-3-0/motion-llm-board/README.md

 The `experimental/` directory contains:
 - Tinker inference code
 - Training scripts
-- Early prototpyes and trials
+- Early prototypes and trials
 These are not needed to run the project and may require additional setup.